sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Once triggered, cloud of dust and sand fills a 10-foot radius around the sarcophagus.

-Immediately, the **mummy** within emerges and attacks, its cloth wrappings bulging outward like theyíre holding in some great pressure.
+Immediately, the **mummy** within emerges and attacks, its cloth wrappings bulging outward like they√≠re holding in some great pressure.
 This gives the mummy a chubby, almost comical shape.
 While its bandages remain intact, the mummy has disadvantage on all checks to avoid or escape a grapple maneuver.

 When the mummy is bloodied (reduced to half its hp), the remaining cloth wrappings are torn apart as the **air elemental** trapped inside bursts free, leaving the desiccated corpse of the mummy still standing.

 The elemental looks like a tornado, and if the doors are open it attempts to flee.
 If the doors are still closed, it will use *whirlwind* to pick up PCs and drag them into the spikes on the wall, then deposit them beside the mummy so it can punch and curse them.

-A DC 14 Perception check locates the mechanism to reopen the roomís doors inside the sarcophagus.
+A DC 14 Perception check locates the mechanism to reopen the room√≠s doors inside the sarcophagus.

 ### The Stuffed Crab